awesomephant/blog/posts/monolith.md

 ------

-{%leadin%}IT'S NO ACCIDENT{%endleadin%}, I think, that the images of the monolith are so compelling: The scene feels like it was always designed to be photographed.
+{%leadin%}It's no accident{%endleadin%}, I think, that the images of the monolith are so compelling: The scene feels like it was always designed to be photographed.

 Its romantic symmetry only works from "the front", so that's where the photographer naturally positions themselves.
 The monolith's scale keeps them from getting too close, cropping it would look *wrong*.
 Even the lighting was considered: had the monolith been placed a few feet back, it would disappear in the shadow.